 This post includes affiliate links.
 Find out more about affiliate links and how they help this site.

-Baked homemade macaroni and cheese is hands-down my favorite comfort food, or it was until I began making it in my steam oven instead!
+Old fashioned baked macaroni and cheese is hands-down my favorite comfort food.
 Because it’s simple to make and my kids love it, it’s also on high rotation at my dinner table.
-I hope today’s mac and cheese recipe means it’ll become a much-loved dish at your place too.
+I hope today’s old fashioned macaroni and cheese recipe means it’ll become a much-loved dish at your place too.

 Macaroni and cheese is definitely one of those dishes where everyone who makes it has their own take on how it should be.